brainvisa/anatomist-gpl/pyanatomist/doc/sphinx/pyanatomist_tutorial.rst

 Anatomist is written in C++ language but has also a python API: **PyAnatomist**.
 This python API enables to drive Anatomist application through python scripts : using Anatomist, loading volumes, meshes, graphs, viewing them in windows, merging objects, changing color palettes, etc...
 It can be useful in order to automate a repetitive visualization task or to add features to Anatomist application by developping a python plugin, which is much more easier than developping directly in Anatomist C++ library.
 Actually, several features in Anatomist have been added via a python plugin like the gradient palette for example.
 The python API is also used by several viewers in BrainVISA.

+Depending how the C++/Python bindings are compiled, the tutorial may work using python2 or python3, or both.

 Description of the API
 ----------------------